Glossary

 Category

-Organisation of the credits to be gained in studies corresponding to the course regulations.
-A minimum number of credits must be gained per category.
+Structure of the credits to be acquired during the course of study.
+A minimum number of credits must be acquired in each category.
+Examples of categories: First Year Courses, Electives, Major, Master's thesis, etc.

 Correction Phase (Course scheduling)

-During this phase the course cheduling data for the coming semester should be checked, corrected or confirmed by the lecturers.
+During this phase, the data for the coming semester should be checked, corrected or confirmed by the lecturers.

 Lecturers will be informed personally by e-mail.
-The dates can be found on the page about the Scheduling Dates.
+Details can be found on the page about the Scheduling Dates.

 Course

-Individual lectures, exercises et al. which may be given for teaching tasks.
+Individual lectures, exercises et al. which may be given for teaching assignments.
+See types of courses.

-Includes all course units with additional details per study course and semester.
+Includes all course units with additional details per degree programme and semester.
 It is published in the Course Catalogue as well as in myStudies.
 The essential content is the classification of course units in categories, the number of credits and the form and mode of performance assessments.

 Course Unit

-In graded programs students have to request for their diploma.
-This has to be done through myStudies and is possible if the minimum of credits defined for the program an each category have reached.
-In many programs the diploma can requested even if credits in specific categories are still missing (normally the bachelor or master thesis).
+Students have to request their diploma.
+The degree request has to be done in myStudies and is possible as soon as the required number of credits has been achieved or as long as there are still credits missing in specified categories (usually bachelor's or master's thesis).
 For the definitive diploma all credits have to be reached.

 Diploma Supplement